-\tit{Task updates and parameter-space transfer.} Several recent works have explored treating task-specific fine-tuning updates as first-class objects that can be manipulated, transferred, or composed in parameter space \citep{ilharco2023editing,marczak2025task,tsv,yadav2023tiesmerging}.
+\tit{Task updates and parameter-space transfer.} Recent works have explored treating task-specific fine-tuning updates as first-class objects that can be manipulated, transferred, or composed in parameter space \citep{ilharco2023editing,marczak2025task,yadav2023tiesmerging,panariello2025modular,porrello2026dataless}.
 Rebasin methods exploit symmetries in neural networks to align weights across independently trained models with identical architectures, enabling interpolation or update transfer \citep{ainsworth2023git,singh2020fusion,rinaldi2025update}.
-Related lines of work study task arithmetic and model editing, where parameter differences encode task information that can be combined or reused across checkpoints \citep{ilharco2023editing, rinaldi2026gradient, wortsman2022model}.
-Recent advancements have introduced more sophisticated alignment strategies; for instance, \citep{nasery2025pleas} utilize permutations and least squares to optimize neuron alignment, while \citep{stoica2024zipit} enable the merging of models from distinct tasks by ``zipping" similar features across layers.
-For transformer-based architectures, \citep{imfeld2024transformer} leverage Optimal Transport to reconcile the permutation symmetries inherent in attention blocks.
-However, these approaches fundamentally rely on architectural equivalence and matching parameter dimensionality.
+Related work studies task arithmetic and model editing, where parameter differences encode task information that can be combined \citep{ilharco2023editing, wortsman2022model}.
+Recent advances have introduced more sophisticated alignment strategies: \citet{nasery2025pleas} use permutations and least squares to optimize neuron alignment, while \citet{stoica2024zipit} enable the merging of models from distinct tasks by ``zipping'' similar features across layers.
+For transformer-based architectures, \citet{imfeld2024transformer} leverage optimal transport to reconcile the permutation symmetries inherent in attention blocks.
+However, these approaches rely on architectural equivalence and matching parameter dimensionality.
 When models differ in width or internal representation size, direct parameter alignment, padding, or projection no longer preserves the functional effect of the update, making the transfer problem ill-posed.
 Our work departs from parameter-centric alignment and instead defines task identity through its induced functional effect on representations, enabling transfer across models with mismatched widths.